christianalfoni/EmptyBox/posts/2015_04_01_Functional-Reactive-Applications.md

     };
   });

-// Titles is an ouput of mutations var titles = addTitle
+// Titles is an ouput based on mutations var titles = addTitle

   // Scan is like "reduce".
 We start out with an empty titles array,
   // and every time a new mutation arrives from "addTitle",
   // we run that mutation passing in the current titles array.
 What differs is
   // that the returned value from the mutation will become the new titles
-  // value
-  .scan([], function (titles, mutation) {
+  // value, which is used on next arrival of "addTitle" .scan([], function (titles, mutation) {
     return mutation(titles);
   });

 module.exports = {
-  title: title.toProperty().startWith(''),
+  title: title,
-  titles: titles.toProperty().startWith([])
+  titles: titles
 };
 ```
 Okay, so things look a bit crazy at first sight.
 But I will explain and hopefully it makes sense.
 First of all we had to figure out "What is a list of titles?".
 A list of titles starts out with an empty array and that array changes whenever a mutation is performed on it.
 So first of all we created our first mutation, *addTitle*.
 Whenever you hit ENTER in the input and there is content, a new mutation function is created.
 Our titles will react when this mutation arrives and passes in the current array to the mutation function and the new value of titles is the mutated array.
-We then expose this titles array as a property and put an empty array ready for consumption.

 So why is this better?
-Well, if you think about how you would solve this with traditional progamming style?
-You would probably dive into our existing *title* code, create the array as a side effect making all of this harder to test.
+Well, if you think about how you would solve this with traditional progamming style you would probably dive into our existing *title* code, create the array as a side effect making all of this harder to test.
 If you look closely at our functions they are completely pure and very easy to test.
-A sidenote here is that it is easier to handle immutable data structures, as the array returned from our mutation function could have been a new array.
+A sidenote here is that it is easier to handle immutable data structures also, as the array returned from our mutation function could have been a new array.

 ### Make it testable
 Though the functions we created are pure, they are not really testable yet.
 We have to put them into their own module, making them exposed for testing purposes.
 This also cleans up the models code: